Topological Quantum Computation on Supersymmetric Spin Chains: Braid group on anyonic fusion spaces

-and so we have $a = \delta^{-1}$.
-This gives us a $B_3$ representation in terms of the parameter $\lambda$, a 1-parameter family.
+in terms of the parameter $\lambda$, a 1-parameter family.
 In this process we have also obtained a representation of $TL_3(\delta)$ on the anyonic fusion space.
 Note that we have still not used the specific form of the parameters for Fibonacci anyons.

-Next we proceed to obtain the representations of $B_N$ using the Jones form.
+Next we proceed to obtain the representations of $\mathcal{B}_N$ using the Jones form.
 We divide the generators into those acting on the left end, $\left[\sigma_1, \sigma_2\right]$, those acting in the bulk, $\sigma_i$ (with $i=3,\ldots, N-2$), and the generator acting on the right end, $\sigma_{N-1}$.

 The bulk generators $\sigma_{i, i+1}$ act on the basis states shown in Fig. \ref{fig:bulkbasisstates}.

 The braiding of the anyonic lines indexed by $i$ and $i+1$ correspond to the basis states with indices $i-2$, $i-1$ and $i$ as illustrated in Fig. \ref{fig:basisindices}.